How to install Python dependencies in a project¶

 URLs lacking it.
 Older versions would allow you to omit the fragment.

 Examples from GitHub¶

 Master branch, as tarball:

 Specify a different branch:

-pip set-up does not support VCS protocols - you cannot use for
+pip-tools does note support VCS protocols - you cannot use for example URLs starting

 hg+, such as

 firstname.lastname@example.org:divio/django-cms.git.
 Use the tarball or zip archive URL as